martinaanese05/Dobot-CR5AS-Manual/README.md

-Project developed between April 2026 and July 2026.
+A Project developed between April 2026 and July 2026.
 All the equipment was provided by Asperastra, Trieste.
 Also take a look at my other projects on my personal site: https://martinaanese05.github.io

 # Dobot CR5AS Manual